danieledapo/danieledapo.github.io/content/post/category-theory.md

 The real definition is a bit different because ProductM must also be a *Semigroup* in order to be a Monoid.
-Let's ignore this detail by just saying that a Semigroup is a Monoid without the identity value, it's just the associative morphism.
+Let's ignore this detail by just saying that a Semigroup is a Monoid without the identity value; it's just the associative morphism.

 Besides the usual unwrapping and rewrapping the implementation should be quite